mateuszskibicki/prismic-helpers/README.md

 # HOW these helpers works

 My helper functions here are to make life easier.
-You can use them with all different types of data from Prismic, it will try to get the data from inside of it or return `null`.
-It's easier to works on `null` than on `undefined` or `''` (empty string) etc. This is whole code I've used, feel free to copy it and play around with your Prismic responses.
+You can use them with all different types of data from Prismic.
+It will try to get the data from inside of it or return `null`.
+It's easier to works on `null` than on `undefined` or `''` (empty string) etc. This is the whole code I've used.
+Feel free to copy it and play around with your Prismic responses.
 If you like it, use library or leave a star :D

 ```typescript
 interface IImg {